 As many people know, I’ve been working minimum wage jobs for most of my life.
-I’ve been working with Sacramento ACT, along with other organizations, in the fight to raise the minimum wage to $15 an hour.
-The reason I think minimum wage needs to be at $15 is because of the workers need to be paid fairly for their work efforts and time.
+I’ve also been working with Sacramento ACT, along with other organizations, in the fight to raise the minimum wage to $15 an hour.
+In order to fairly pay workers for their time and effort, the minimum wage should be increased to $15 an hour.

-As for living off a minimum waged job, it would vary.
-I work for a temp agency, which charges their clients as much as $29 an hour.
-I get $10 of that.
-When I get 40 hours I would make about $1200 after taxes.
-But due to some personal expenses that are taken from my check, I would get about $800 per month.
-However, on days I don’t get enough hours I could use unemployment to help cover some of the missing income.
-Of course, if I make too much money, like closer to that $800 per month, I wouldn’t qualify for unemployment.
+Living off a minimum wage job would vary paycheck to paycheck.
+I worked for a temp agency, which charged their clients as much as $29 an hour, but only paid me $10.
+When I worked 40 hours, I would make about $1200 after taxes.
+Due to some personal expenses that were taken from my check, I would get about $800 per month.
+However, on weeks I didn’t get enough hours I could use my unemployment to help cover some of the missing income.
+Of course, if I made too much money, like closer to that $800 per month, I wouldn’t qualify for unemployment.

-So does business have the money to pay employees $15 an hour?
+Do business have the money to pay employees $15 an hour?
 Yes!
-While working for a temp agency, I had an assignment with a resort here in Sacramento.
+While working for a temp agency, I had an assignment with a resort in Sacramento.
 Their members paid as much as $1000 per month for the resort’s club benefits.
-They paid their banquet captains, who where the supervisors to the banquet servers, $9.75 and their regular banquet server $9 an hour, with no tips or gratuity.
-If the banquet or wedding left a tip or any from of cash, the employees would have to give it to the managers.
+They paid their banquet captains, who were the supervisors to the banquet servers, $9.75 and their regular banquet server $9 an hour, without tips or gratuity.
+If the banquet or wedding left a tip or any form of cash, the employees would have to give it to the managers.
 The only way they make additional money is with overtime.
-The resort pays the agency anywhere from $16-$29 per hour per temporary employee.
-Keep in mind, the resorts captains and servers couldn’t receive raises because the resort told them they couldn’t afford raises, so I was told.
+The resort pays the agency anywhere from $16 to $29 per hour per temporary employee.
+Keep in mind, the resorts captains and servers couldn’t receive raises because the resort told them the company couldn’t afford raises.

-Also with because I worked for a temp agency, the client isn’t allowed to hire me directly because they could get sue for poaching.
-If the client like me enough to hire me they would have to pay the agency upwards to $3000 in fees, work me for at least 90 shifts, or not work me for six months.
-This makes the client to have me work for as much as 90 shifts before they would hire me, they would as that I not return for six months.
+Also with because I worked for a temp agency, the client isn’t allowed to hire me directly because they could get sued for poaching.
+If the client liked me enough to hire me they would have to pay the agency upwards to $3000 in fees and give me at least 90 shifts.
+Their other option was to hire me after six months.